 You can quickly see some immediate benefits with this model, one big benefit is the ability to rollback to the ‘green’ system with a quick routing or load balancer change with confidence.
 Teams can also decide to update the idle system which can provide some additional measure of confidence for disaster recovery testing.

 Here is a video from Docker demonstrating a blue-green deployment:

 Blue-green deployments are more common than you might think, many cloud providers talk about and have examples on how to build blue-green deployment models.
 One example is this Blue/Green Deployments on AWS white-paper.
 Also check out the AWS samples GitHub page for some more info.

 Have you deployed a blue-green model?
 Do you have a success story to share?
 Are you using a different technique for deploying updates to your systems?
-Let me know in the comments below and thanks for reading.
+Let me know on Twitter and thanks for reading.